midnightntwrk/midnight-architecture/specification/intents-transactions.md

 - Check the [sequencing restrictions](#sequencing) laid out earlier.
 - TODO: Cross-check token-contract constraints, and contract call constraints
   \[all `Effects` constaints\]
-- Ensure that the transaction is--custom 2560 1440 balanced
+- Ensure that the transaction is balanced

 Balancing is done on a per-segment-id basis, where segment ID `0` encompasses the guaranteed section.
 Balancing also includes fee payments, which are